dhruv-pharasi/AI_Playlist_Generator/README.md

-# AI_Playlist_Generator
+# AI Playlist Generator

-Utilized the ChatGPT and Spotify APIs to generate playlists for a user based a textual prompt
+To use the playlist generator, an OpenAI API Key and a Spotify developer account would be required.
+The Spotify developer account will provide the 'client id' and 'client secret key', which are important to establish connection with the Spotify Web API.